SimCyberGrid/.github/profile/README.md

 secure than legacy systems and introduce significant cybersecurity risks.
 As critical infrastructure, microgrids require special protection.

 ## Project Goals
-This project aims to develop advanced monitoring and security procedures for microgrids.
-At its core, the project will create a co-simulation framework that models both the electrical, decentralized grid (as seen from a future grid control center) and the internet (which is vulnerable to cyberattacks).
+In this project we aim to develop advanced monitoring and security procedures for smart grids on the middle and low voltage level.
+At its core, we will create a co-simulation framework that models both the electrical, decentralized grid, as seen from a future grid control center, using a hardware in the loop approach and the communication layer connected through the internet, which is vulnerable to a larger variety of cyberattacks.
 The system will be tested and optimized using realistic virtual cyberattacks.